Simona-SP/Automation_FinalProject/README.md

 COMPONENTS

-PAGES
+PAGES:
 Inside the "main" folder, each web page is represented by a Java class.

-Each class consists ofs: Fileds, which represnets the elements' locators.Onstructor and Methods : to interact with those elements.
+Each class consists ofs: Fileds, which represnets the elements' locators,Constructor and Methods : to interact with those elements.
 All the pages need a driver to interact with the browser All the pages inherit from a single AbstractPage - BasePage which holds the WebDriver and WebDriverWait objects encapsulated.

-TESTS
+TESTS:
 BaseTest.java: a parent class for all the test classes.
 Contains all the @Before and @After configuration methods Other classes for the test scenarios -